jqwik-team/jqwik/docs/README.md

 ### Properties

 A property is supposed to describe a _generic invariant or post condition_ of your code, given some _precondition_.
+The testing library - _jqwik_ - will then try to **generate many value sets that fulfill the precondition** hoping that one of the generated sets can falsify a wrong assumption.

 The following property deals with a partial implementation for the (in)famous [Fizz Buzz Kata](http://codingdojo.org/kata/FizzBuzz/):

-- Precondition: Consider numbers between 1 and 100 that are divisible by 3
+- _Precondition_: Consider numbers between 1 and 100 that are divisible by 3
-- Postcondition: The string returned by `fizzBuzz()` contains the word `Fizz`
+- _Postcondition_: The string returned by `fizzBuzz()` contains the word `Fizz`

 ```java
 import java.util.*;